grubbychicken/DV8dotpy/README.md

 # Example Use Cases
 **Red Team Engagements**
 Credential Stuffing - You have created a list of username/password pairs from password leaks/breaches for the company you're testing.
 You can use trident mode against any of their public facing services that allow you to authenticate, such as OWA or Office365.
+Both OWA and Office365 set cookies upon a successful login, use the cookie deviator and DV8dotpy will let you know which logins were successful.

 Password Brute Forcing - You have enumerated a list of email addresses from LinkedIn or other open sources.
 You want to attempt to log in to a public facing service such as OWA or Office365 using each email address and a list of x passwords.
 Use nuke mode.
+DV8dotpy will let you know which logins were successful.

 **Web App Pentest**
 In a scenario where you have to update multiple request values with the same payload in the same request, such as a username in an email address feild and a cookie - use shotgun mode.